Beam-driven Electron Cyclotron Harmonic and Electron Acoustic Waves as Seen in Particle-In-Cell Simulations

 \section{Summary and Discussion}

-In our work, we use 2D Darwin PIC simulations to explore the excitation and saturation of beam-driven ECH waves and beam-driven whistler-mode waves under plasma conditions in Earth's plasma sheet.
-Excited by Landau resonance and cyclotron resonance with beam electrons, the ECH wave grows faster and has stronger intensity while the whistler-mode wave grows more slowly and has weaker intensity.
-Both ECH and whistler-mode waves are characterized by parallel wave electric field and propagate in oblique wave normal angles at around $65^{\circ}$.
-Free energy is transferred from the beam electrons to the ECH and whistler-mode waves and these two waves can efficiently accelerate cold electrons.
-Cold electrons are thus heated in the perpendicular and parallel directions through cyclotron resonance in the beginning of the simulation and then accelerated in the parallel direction through Landau resonance with both the ECH and the whistler-mode waves.
+In our work, we use 2D Darwin PIC simulations to explore the excitation and saturation of beam-driven ECH waves and beam-driven electron acoustic waves under plasma conditions in Earth's plasma sheet.
+Excited by Landau resonance and cyclotron resonance with beam electrons, the ECH wave grows faster and has stronger intensity while the electron acoustic wave grows more slowly and has weaker intensity.
+Both ECH and electron acoustic waves in our simulations are characterized by parallel wave electric field and propagate in oblique wave normal angles at around $65^{\circ}$.
+Free energy is transferred from the beam electrons to the ECH and electron acoustic waves and these two waves can efficiently accelerate cold electrons.
+Cold electrons are thus heated in the perpendicular and parallel directions through cyclotron resonance in the beginning of the simulation and then accelerated in the parallel direction through Landau resonance with both the ECH and the electron acoustic waves.
 The parallel temperature of the cold electrons increases by a factor of 6 and its perpendicular temperature increases by a factor of 4 at $t=2000\omega^{-1}_{pe}$.
-ECH and whistler-mode waves resonate with beam electrons through Landau resonance and gradually flatten the positive phase space density slope in the parallel direction.
+ECH and electron acoustic waves resonate with beam electrons through Landau resonance and gradually flatten the positive phase space density slope in the parallel direction.
 They can also scatter beam electrons to larger pitch angles through cyclotron resonance.
-Eventually, both ECH and whistler-mode waves saturate due to exhaustion of the free energy in beam electrons and the continuous heating of the cold electrons.
-We also investigate the competition of beam-driven ECH waves and beam-driven whistler-mode waves under different $\omega_{pe}/\omega_{ce}$ ratios.
+Eventually, both ECH and electron acoustic waves saturate due to exhaustion of the free energy in beam electrons and the continuous heating of the cold electrons.
+We also investigate the competition of beam-driven ECH waves and beam-driven electron acoustic waves under different $\omega_{pe}/\omega_{ce}$ ratios.
 The wave power of the first harmonic ECH wave and the second harmonic ECH wave increase with increasing $\omega_{pe}/\omega_{ce}$ ratio.